-Because the strategy I teach aims for singles, not home runs, the key is having lots of little gains add up over time, so when you make six, or seven, figures, it’s not a fluke, it’s a very meticulous strategy all about trading like a sniper as I outline here.
-And whether the student begins with just $1,500 like this guy, or $27,000 like this guy or maybe even $50,000 like this guy, when you learn to grow your account exponentially, it’s ALWAYS the result of lots of testing, studying, paying attention, hard work, perseverance and…lessons learned.
+Because the strategy I teach aims for singles, not home runs, the key is having lots of little gains add up over time, so that when you make six, or seven, figures, it’s not a fluke.
+It’s a very meticulous strategy that’s all about trading like a sniper as I outline here.
+And, whether the student begins with just $1,500, like this guy, or $27,000, like this guy or maybe even $50,000, like this guy, when you learn to grow your account exponentially, it’s ALWAYS the result of lots of testing, studying, paying attention, hard work, perseverance and…lessons learned.

-So just weeks after I announced this dedicated student had passed $100,000 in profits, meet my latest six-figure profit student, Roland, a dedicated student who just hit $119,000 in trading profits, every trade detailed here.
+So, just weeks after I announced that this dedicated student had passed $100,000 in profits, meet my latest six-figure profit student, Roland, a dedicated student who just hit $119,000 in trading profits, every trade detailed here.

 #1 Put Your Education First!!!!!!!!!!